leomakino/learn-data-engineer-topics/PySpark/02 - Big Data Fundamentals with PySpark/course_notes.md

 ## More actions
 reduce()
 - reduce(func) action is used for aggregating the elements of a regular RDD
-- THe function should be commutative (changing the order of the operands does not change the result) and associative
+- The function should be commutative (changing the order of the operands does not change the result) and associative

 saveAsTextFile()
 - It saves RDD into a text file inside a directory with each partition as a separate file